how to get your tessera sanitaria

 Step #4

-PRO TIP: After completing your registration, you will be invited to choose your public Primary Care Physician.
+Take printed copies of the documents referenced in Step #1, along with the F24 payment receipt you received from the Post Office, and go back to your ASL office (Local Health Authority).
+After completing the registration forms with an operator, you will be invited to select a local doctor.
 They will show you the list of names and the addresses, but they won’t be able to tell you if the doctor speaks English.
 Also, if you do not know the street names, it may be hard for you to choose one who is conveniently located.
 It’s better to go prepared, knowing already the name and address of the doctor you wish to register with.

 Step #5